Programs of Study

 Huntingdon Means Business

 In the world of business, your success depends upon your ability to think in new and different ways, adapt to change, understand the global marketplace, and work and communicate with others.
-Your Huntingdon education will prepare you for success in every way.
+Your Huntingdon education will prepare you for success in every way, through resume-worthy experiences and real-world studies.

-Business and accounting courses, in addition to Huntingdon’s broad-based liberal arts core curriculum, emphasize the skills you need to lead and to serve others: critical thinking, writing, speaking, decision-making, teamwork, organization, and reasoning.
+Accounting, business, and economics courses, combined with Huntingdon’s core curriculum, emphasize the skills you need to lead and to serve others: critical thinking, writing, speaking, decision-making, teamwork, organization, and reasoning.
 Huntingdon College’s Business and Accounting programs offer a number of advantages that put graduates ahead of those from other colleges, including:

-- Focus on leadership skills and business ethics
+- A focus on leadership skills and business ethics.

-- Location in state’s capital city provides a variety of settings for internships and career placement
+- Our location in Alabama’s capital city provides access to a variety of professional settings for internships, part-time jobs, and career placement.

 The James W. Wilson Center on the College’s main campus houses business and accounting classes and includes facilities for small group meetings, interactive media, guest speakers, and business presentations.